pauldotknopf/pauldotknopf.github.io/posts/2020-06-22-clean-builds-with-self-hosted-azure-pipelines-and-github-actions.md

 ```

-When you have successfully setup and patched, let's build our image.
+When you have successfully files mentioned above setup locally and patched, let's build our image.

 ```bash
 docker build . --tag dockeragent